Owen-Choh/SC4052-Cloud-Computing-Project/README.md

 ## Important Notes

 - **Do not commit your `.env` files or the `secrets` directory to the repository.** These files contain sensitive information, such as API keys and secrets, which should be kept confidential.
-- Ensure that Docker is properly installed and running before attempting to build and run the application.
-- The application uses a SQLite database, which is stored in the `database_files/` directory.
-This directory is persisted as a Docker volume.
-- The Caddyfile is configured to use a self-signed certificate for HTTPS.
-You may need to configure your browser to trust this certificate.
 - The frontend communicates with the backend via API calls.
 The base URL for these API calls is configured in the `.env` file.
 - The backend uses the Gemini API to generate chatbot responses.
 Ensure that you have a valid API key and that it is properly configured in the `.env` file.
+- The `Caddyfile` is currently configured to use a self-signed certificate for HTTPS.
+You may change this if you have your own domain name or working locally.
+- Ensure that Docker is properly installed and running before attempting to build and run the application.
+- The application uses a SQLite database, which is stored in the `database_files/` directory.
+This directory is persisted as a Docker volume.